Artoria2e5/GTDB-Treebase/README.md

 In theory we could use the `auxillary_files/gtdb_vs_ncbi_*.xlsx` to do a deeper species mapping, but that is quite risky.
 Mapping on the higher-level taxa feels pointless too.

+## Stuff I really should do

+* Instead of the taxonomy tsv, fetch the data from GenBank directly.
+In other words, erase GTDB taxonomy and just use the hot mess.
+Will make OTU mapping a lot smoother...